 |

 on the US $10 bill.
-You might wanna hang on to your tenner as
+You might want to hang on to your tenner as

 there's a

-Founding Fathers, that means one of the gentlemen who came up with the
+Founding Fathers, meaning one of the gentlemen who came up with the

 philosophical side, which usually balances straight logical thoughts